annotation/text-fabric/tf/docs/about/usefunc.md

     who own the repository.

 !!! note "Security note"
-    Text-Fabric data maybe downloaded from arbitrary repositories on GitHub/GitLab, but the downloaded material will be read as *data* and not executed as code.
+    TF data maybe downloaded from arbitrary repositories on GitHub / GitLab, but the downloaded material will be read as *data* and not executed as code.

 ## Details

 When loading a corpus via this method, most of the features in view will be loaded and made available.
-However, some Text-Fabric apps may exclude some features from being automatically loaded.
+However, some TF apps may exclude some features from being automatically loaded.
 And in general, features whose names start with `omap@` will not be automatically loaded.